MuffinKing-jpeg/MuffinKing-jpeg/README.md

 # Who i am?

-My name is Andrii, and i'm 24 y.o.
+My name is Andrii and there is what i'm doing:
-I'm am JS developer (and more).
-If you had a job for me, I would look at it.
-Mail me <andrii@muffin.in.ua>.

-## What i am doing?
+- Hardware development
+- Embedded development
+- Hardware QA

-- Studying front-end development
+- Angular front-end
-- Trying to play on guitar
-- Working (。﹏。*)
+- CAD
-- Learning some server-side stuff
 - 3D printing
-- Product presentations at Blender
-- UI/UX Design

-## What am i good at

-- TypeScript
-- SCSS
-- Angular
-- TailwindCSS
-- CAD modelling
-- Cooking 🔥
-- (╯°□°）╯︵ ┻━┻
+- Screaming in to the void

 ## Languages

-- Ukranian (Native)
+- Ukrainian (Native)
-- Russian (Free-speaking)
 - English (Intermediate)
 - Polish (Very basic)